Chart Color Schemes

 Population

-As of November 2025, Mandurah's population is estimated at around 10,153.
-This reflects a 15.3% increase since the 2021 Census, which reported a population of 8,804 people.
-The current population is inferred from AreaSearch data, with an estimated resident population of 9,940 based on ERP data released by ABS in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 1,418 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Mandurah's growth exceeded both national (8.9%) and state averages since the 2021 census.
-Interstate migration contributed approximately 51.0% to overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Mandurah's population is estimated at around 10,277 as of Nov 2025.
+This reflects an increase of 1,473 people (16.7%) since the 2021 Census, which reported a population of 8,804 people.
+The change is inferred from the resident population of 9,935, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 111 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,435 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Mandurah's 16.7% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 51.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population